THE SOMA STORY

 As a child, I was fearless, full of life, and loved to run, climb, play, and dance.
 I loved to move.
 I also loved to work with my hands, finding objects and working to transform them into something beautiful: weaving pine needles into nests, not because anyone taught me, but because pine needles could be woven together to create something new and useful.
 My mother engendered in me an awe of the natural world which developed into a love of science, or perhaps more broadly, a love of observing, engaging, and learning.
 Curiosity.

-Soma returns me to these roots: I get to work with my hands affecting a person’s physical body to improve movement, form, and function, to reduce pain and limitation, to create the beauty of freedom and grace.
+My work returns me to these roots: I get to work with my hands affecting a person’s physical body to improve movement, form, and function, to reduce pain and limitation, to create the beauty of freedom and grace.
 Every day I get to study science, nature, art, movement, and (most importantly) the person in front of me.
 I get to use all of me to help someone else.

 (Return to Home Page)